WordsOut poems by

 he knew exactly who he was

-Even though he forgot where he should be every now and then.
+(even though he forgot where he should be

 like a child without our favourite cuddly toy,